eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 **Proof:** Since Approval voting is SCC, if $$T(A>B) > T(B>A)$$, and $$T(B>C) > T(C>B)$$, then we have that $$S(A) > S(B)$$ and $$S(B) > S(C)$$, implying that $$S(A) > S(C)$$, and thus $$T(A>C) > T(C>A)$$.
 Therefore, there can be no cycles of the form $$A>B>C>A$$.
 QED.

-### Uniqueness of Approval Voting
+### Uniqueness of Approval voting

 While most cardinal systems usually give voters integer scores such as from 0 to 5 or 0 to 10, we can without loss of generality assume that voters can only give scores between and including 0 and 1.
 This is because if we, say, allowed voters to score from 0 to 10, we could simply divide all scores by 10 to get scores from 0 to 1 without changing any relative comparisons.

 From this perspective, every score system is just Approval voting but with fractional approvals.
 The common 0 to 5 system is just Approval voting where voters can also give 0.2, 0.4, 0.6, or 0.8 of an approval to each candidate.

-**Theorem:** The only cardinal voting system that is Score-Condorcet-Consistent is Approval Voting.
+**Theorem:** The only cardinal voting system that is Score-Condorcet-Consistent is Approval voting.

 **Proof:** Suppose that we have a non-Approval cardinal voting system.
 That is, there is some possible score s with $$0 < s < 1$$ that a voter can give to a candidate.